OnurKlc/getir-market-app/README.md

 It provides a default implementation of React functional components.

+Before running the application, first you need to ensure the followings are installed on your system:

+- Node
+- json-server

 ## Project Dependencies

 **@reduxjs/toolkit** - Helps managing the global state with a certain convention of writing Redux.